 Twistbox's revenue model includes pay per-download and a growing base of recurring subscription services.
 Video services include daily, weekly and monthly subscriptions to access a specific WAP site or suite of mobile TV channels.
-Twistbox's play-for-prizes tournament games revenue model is based on a monthly recurring subscription per game although a subscriber can elect for a higher priced one-time payment.
+The Company also receives revenues for platform and portal management, carrier development projects, and by licensing its platform to mobile operators and other 3rd party vendors.

-Collectively, Twistbox's mobile content sites generate in excess of 500 million advertising impressions monthly.
-In turn, Twistbox has begun to leverage its distribution and traffic to generate revenues from WAP advertising on mobile content portals that Twistbox manages on an exclusive basis.
+Twistbox manages in excess of 500 million advertising impressions monthly.
+In turn, Twistbox leverages distribution and traffic to generate revenues from advertising on mobile sites that Twistbox manages on an exclusive and non-exclusive basis.

 Twistbox bills and receives payment directly through mobile operators and billing aggregators that form the majority of its revenue.
-Twistbox receives between 40% to 60% of the billings from the mobile operator or billing aggregator, which it recognizes as its Gross Revenue.
-Twistbox's Cost of Revenues represents license fees paid to content providers, which currently averages approximately 30%.
+Billings from mobile operators or billing aggregators comprise more than 50% of the Company's Gross Revenue.
+Twistbox's Cost of Revenues represents license fees paid to content providers, which currently averages approximately 35%.